dynamoRando/FrostDB/README.md

 This project is being constructed in Visual Studio Commmunity 2019 Preview.
 It is Windows centric, but not meant to be only Windows software; it's just what I was familiar with at the time.
 For the desktop portions, I am looking at re-writing them in something like [Kivy](https://kivy.org/#home).

 I would love for this project to be cross platform.
 It is currently being written in .NET Core 3.1, where applicable.
+It is in C#, though I had debated awhile back rebooting the project in Rust.
+Feel free to do so if you want!

 This project is being written by a SQL Server developer, and as such, is very SQL-centric.
 In the future I may either add on or reboot this project to be more No-SQL like.